The Tennessee Celebration of

 - Contact Us

 The Universal Declaration of Human Rights: Foundation for Dignity

 Date: December 9, 2021

 Time: 5:00pm – 6:00pm CT

 Join us for the Tennessee Celebration of International Human Rights Day!

-Tennesseans gather each year on December 10th to celebrate International Human Rights Day.
+Tennesseans gather each year in December to celebrate International Human Rights Day.
 This year, the event will be held virtually.
-During the event, leaders are acknowledged and awards will go to human rights champions in three categories: Rising Advocate, Outstanding Service and Lifetime Achievement.
+During the event, leaders are acknowledged and awards will go to human rights champions in three categories: Rising Advocate, Outstanding Service, and Lifetime Achievement.

-A committee of human rights organizations, nonprofits, and advocates, including the Tennessee Human Rights Commission, Metro Human Relations Commission, Scarritt Bennett Center, Tennessee United for Human Rights, the Church of Scientology, and others, work together each year to plan the event.
+A committee of human rights organizations, nonprofits, and advocates, including the Tennessee Human Rights Commission, Metro Human Relations Commission, Tennessee United for Human Rights, the Church of Scientology, and others, work together each year to plan the event.